-11. On-site and Remote Control
+11. On-site and Remote Inspection

 The present guidelines regulate the management, inspection, and certification.
 Carbon Standards is in the role of the endorsing agent of the Certifier.
-The list of endorsed "Artisan Certifiers" is published on CSIs homepage (link).
-The Certifier may conduct announced and unannounced inspections to verify compliance of the Artisan C-Sink Manager's duties, including visits to individual Artisan Biochar Producers (C-Sink Farmers, Artisan Pro, C-Sink Cooks, Villages), processors, and traders.
+The list of endorsed "Artisan Certifiers" is published on the Carbon Standards webpage.
+The Certifier may conduct announced and unannounced inspections to verify compliance of the Artisan C-Sink Manager's duties, including visits to individual Artisan Biochar Producers (C-Sink Farmers, Artisan Pro, C-Sink Cooks, Villages), Biochar Processors, and Biochar Traders.

 11.1.
-Control and Payment of C-Sink Cooks and C-Sink Farmers
+Internal Inspection and Payment of C-Sink Cooks and C-Sink Farmers

-The Artisan C-Sink Manager is responsible for the monitoring of the individual C-Sink Cooks and C-Sink Farmers producing less than 100 m3 biochar per year and participating in C-Sink Networks.
+The Artisan C-Sink Manager is responsible for the monitoring of the individual C-Sink Cooks and C-Sink Farmers producing less than 100 m biochar per year and participating in C-Sink Networks.
 The Artisan C-Sink Manager (e.g., via its employed field facilitators) is obliged to visit every individual C-Sink farmer of a C-Sink Network and every participating C-Sink Cook at least once a year.
 The visit must be documented and used to inform the participating farmers or cooks about new methods of biochar use, control payments, verify the drying, storing, and use of the biomass feedstock as well as the use of the pyrolysis technology.